 We almost didn’t get to go because the ice was covered in snow for our whole trip to Banff.
 On our last night, I found some people on Instagram that were able to confirm the wind had carried away the snow.
 We woke up at 4am, headed there for sunrise and voila – best bucket list moment ever!

-2. The Best View Spots are Preachers Point and Windy Point
+2. The Best View Spots for Abraham Lake Ice Bubbles are Preachers Point and Windy Point

 Preacher’s Point is the closest spot to Icefields Parkway and the first photography location you’ll get to on David Thompsons Highway (AB 11).
 Windy Point is 23 km towards Nordegg and has a terrific view of Mt.
 Mitchner.
 At both of these locations, you have a great chance of seeing the bubbles.